 Rental Revenue.
 We derive revenues principally from rents received from tenants who rent units at our self-storage properties under month-to-month leases.
 Therefore, our operating results substantially depend on our ability to retain our existing tenants and lease our available self-storage units to new tenants.
-As of September 30, 2014, our occupancy rate across our in-place portfolio was approximately 87%.
-Existing public self-storage REITs are operating with a weighted average occupancy level of approximately 92% as of September 30, 2014.
+As of December 31, 2014, our occupancy rate across our in-place portfolio was approximately 85%.
+Existing public self-storage REITs are operating with a weighted average occupancy level of approximately 91% as of December 31, 2014.
 We experience minor seasonal fluctuations in occupancy levels, with occupancy levels generally higher in the summer months due to increased moving activity.
-We anticipate that a 1% improvement in the average occupancy for our in-place portfolio would translate to a \$1.3 million improvement in revenue.
+Based on pro forma results of operations for the year ended December 31, 2014, we believe that a 1% improvement in our occupancy for our in-place portfolio would have translated into an approximate \$1.2 million improvement in pro forma rental revenue for the period.
 We would expect a similar increase in NOI, subject to marginal increases in operating expenses.
 The amount of rental revenue generated by us also depends on our ability to maintain or increase rental rates at our properties.
 We believe that the average realized rental rates for our properties generally are slightly below the current average realized market rates of our public company competitors in most of our markets.
 Negative trends in our occupancy levels or rental rates could adversely affect our rental revenue in future periods.
 In addition, growth in rental revenue will also partially depend on our ability to acquire additional properties that meet our investment criteria.